 Prague-based designer who made his first typeface in 2011, a monoline sans.
 He also made the multilined connected script faces Andante (2011) and Forte (2011), and the micture-of-two-thicknesses face VKUS (2011).

 In 2013, he published Publikum Book, which is inspired by Public (1956, Stanislav Marso), a typeface that was very popular in Czech newspapers, books and magazines.
 [A related typeface is Tomas Brousil's RePublic Text, 2003.]
+At the end of 2013, in a with Georg Seifert (creator of Glyphs app) in Usti nad Labem, Czech Republic, Jakub designed Georg.
 [Google] [More] ⦿

 Jan Hus (1370-1415) introduced the principle of a diacritic (in his case, a dot above some letters) in his "Orthographia Bohemia" (1406-1412).
 This work became the basis for modern Czech typography.
 Hus was burnt at the stake in Konstanz, but not because of his typographic convictions.
 [Google] [More] ⦿

 Jan Hýsek is the owner of Lege.cz.
 He wrote several texts on typography now published at Lege.cz, which is an internet bookshop with a special focus on typography.
 Hýsek is a writer, photographer, poet, bookseller, musician and computer specialist.
 The name Martin Manis is an alias.
 [Google] [More] ⦿